quelchx/quelchx.com/posts/how-to-make-a-nextjs-markdown-blog.md

 };
 ```

-Then inside our `styles/global.css` file add the following:
+Then inside our `styles/global.css` file, add the following:

 ```css
 @tailwind base;